RadoslavTsvetanov/DockerByTheGo/README.md

 - **Volume Management**: Provide persistent storage options that can be attached to containers, enabling stateful services and data persistence.
 - also each `project` dashboard has a `metrics` tab where you can see all kinds of useful info
 - also if you need two containers to communicate you dont need to expose two containers to internet but instead access them within the same project network
-- also you can easily `stop` containers or projects and delete them or `suspend` them so that you can easily get them back up while paying only for storage and not for compute
+- also you can easily `stop` containers or projects anddelete them or `suspend` them so that you can easily get them back up while paying only for storage and not for compute
 - also the api is exposed publicly for each user e.g. a user can control their resources programatically where he just needs an api key genersted from options which is just the user role token which is in your browser ( this token is different from auth token foe the ebsite, since by default all your user keys are stored in the browser for each role you have signed up with /* more detailed explanation in rbac */)
 - also since a lot of web dev things are redundant you can specify templates in which you configure most settings and leave a few of them blank -> an example where it would be useful is deploying a backend connecting to a db and a backup service accessing the db.
 Here is an example: (keep in mind there are some globally provided variables like the network which you canalso specify)
 ```